spaceship-prompt/spaceship-prompt/docs/Options.md

 #### Git subsections

 The Git section consists of several subsections.
-You can specify the order of the subsections using `SPACESHIP_PROMPT_ORDER` option.
+You can specify the order of the Git subsections using `SPACESHIP_PROMPT_ORDER` option.
 Use Zsh array syntax to define your own prompt order.

-The order also defines which sections that Spaceship loads.
-If you're struggling with slow prompt, you can just omit the sections that you don't use, and they won't be loaded.

 The default order is: